Unit 1 - Practice Quiz

 B. module.exports

-C. exports.module
+D. exports.module

 14 Which syntax is correct to import a local module located in the same directory?

-B. require('./moduleName')
+B. require('/moduleName')

-C. require('/moduleName')
+C. require('moduleName')

 15 What is the purpose of the 'events' module in Node.js?

-A. To handle file operations
+A. To handle and trigger events

 B. To handle HTTP requests

-C. To handle and trigger events
+C. To handle file operations

 D. To stream data